The age-old question remains: should you kill a stink bug and, more specifically, crush it?

 Most invertebrates have some defense mechanism against predators, like a honey bee’s stinger, an ant’s mandibles, and the stink bug’s stink.

-So when you come into contact with one of these smelly little insects, it’s best to follow a few guidelines to prevent the release of their unappealing odor.
+So, when you encounter one of these smelly little insects, it’s best to follow a few guidelines to prevent the release of their unappealing odor.

 What Do You Do If You Find A Stink Bug?